Alebraco/phagetool/README.md

 # phagetool
-A tool to identify potential phage candidates that infect a bacteria
+A tool to identify potential phage candidates that infect bacteria